Nandini-Sahoo/Share-Your-Thoughts/README.md

-# Create README file
-echo "# Share Your Thoughts - MERN Stack Social Platform
+# Share Your Thoughts - MERN Stack Social Platform

 A full-stack web application where users can share their thoughts, experiences, and special life events.
 Users can like, comment, and interact with posts.